jartis/songler/README.md

 * Add a 404 page
 * Move user options into a new table (config?)
 * Add config option for "rate limit requests"
-* How to handle multiple requests for same slid (priority?
-Hotlist?)
 * "Hotlist" overlay - Chime for aging requests?
 * Fix local dates/times in DB for plays table
 * Make Mobile Friendly